minanagehsalalma/ATO/Oauth-path/README.md

-# The Final/TargetRequest Has to require and only work with a cookie
+# The Final/Target Request Has to require and only work with a cookie